changchuntzu0618/changchuntzu0618/README.md

 - 🤔 I am looking for a full-time junior position in robotics.
 - 🔭 I’m currently pursuing a Master's degree in Robotics @ EPFL.
-- 🏢 I completed my internship as a Robotics Intern in the Robotics & IoT Department at Hilti AG, Liechtenstein, and am now continuing with them for my Master’s thesis on the topic “Precise Positioning of a Long and Deflective Mobile
+- 🏢 I completed my internship as a Robotics Intern in the Robotics & IoT Department at Hilti AG, Liechtenstein, and am now continuing for my Master’s thesis on the topic “Precise Positioning of a Long and Deflective Mobile
      Manipulator at Ceiling Heights.”
 - 💪 I worked as a Robotics Software Engineer on [RoboCup@Home](https://athome.robocup.org/), a service robotics competition, as part of the [EPFL@Home](https://sites.google.com/view/epflathome/home) team.
 We participated in the 2024
      RoboCup@Home competition held in Eindhoven, Netherlands.